 - Foundation Certificate in Bookkeeping (Level 2, CIB);

 - Foundation Award in Accounting Software (Level 2, AIAS);

 - Advanced Certificate in Bookkeeping (Level 3, CIB).

-The AAT Foundation Certificate helps students acquire a broad range of knowledge in the fundamental accountancy principles.
-These include: how to prepare financial statements, costing, how to use accountancy software and double-entry bookkeeping.
+The AAT Foundation Certificate helps students acquire a broad range of knowledge in fundamental accountancy principles.
+These include how to prepare a trial balance, costing, how to use accountancy software and double-entry bookkeeping.
 Students who qualify from this certification programme could work in one of the following positions: payroll administrator, finance assistant, payable clerk and accounts officer.
-This certification usually takes between 6 months and 12 months to complete.
+This certification usually takes between six months and 12 months to complete.

-The Advanced Diploma qualification helps students build on the knowledge they acquired in the Foundation Certificate, wherein, students become familiar with crucial and complex accounting techniques, advanced bookkeeping, financial processes and procedures, ethical obligations and practices for accountants, including preparation of final accounts.
-This qualification, typically, takes 6 to 12 months to complete.
+The Advanced Diploma qualification helps students build on the knowledge they acquired in the Foundation Certificate.
+Students will already be familiar with crucial and complex accounting techniques, advanced bookkeeping, financial processes and procedures, ethical obligations and practices for accountants, including preparation of final accounts.
+This qualification, typically, takes six to 12 months to complete.

 The AAT Professional Diploma equips students with skills and knowledge relating to complex accounting theories.
 The course includes topics such as taxation, accounting systems, preparation of financial statements, management accounting and budgeting.
-It can take anywhere between 12 to 28 months to complete this qualification.
-Students who have the AAT Professional Diploma to their credit can work in the capacity of tax manager, finance analyst, accountancy consultant or forensic accountant.
+It can take anywhere between 12 to 18 months to complete this qualification.
+Students who have obtained the AAT Professional Diploma can work in the capacity of tax manager, finance analyst, accountancy consultant or forensic accountant.